 After 24 hours, once the cement base has had a chance to dry, the next step is to build the block-work walls, filling both the hollows in the blocks themselves and any gaps between them and the surrounding soil with concrete.
 A course or two of house bricks at the top of the block wall finishes the whole thing off neatly, providing a level edging for the pond.

-Finishing Off Your Pond
+Finishing Off Your concrete pond

 The walls need to be left to dry for at least another 48 hours, after which time they can be dampened slightly and then skimmed with a half-inch (12mm) layer of fibre-reinforced cement to match the base.
 The final part of the real construction work calls for an edging layer of bricks or slabs to be mortared into place around the top of the wall, allowing an over-hang of a good 2 or 3 inches (5 or 7.5cm).